Digital Nomad

 In the best case scenario, you would only be charged a 1% fee.
 If you’re spending $2,000 per month, that’s $20, which you could be saving each month.

 Instead of using your old account, you should switch to a digital bank.
 Bunq (link to bunq review), for example, charges zero fees when using your card in Europe.
 On top of that, you get free cash withdrawals and up to 25 sub-accounts in almost any currency you want.
-Switching to a digital bank means that you will also say goodbye to such fees and invest that money.
-Those $20 invested each month for 30 years would grow to $45,499.
+Switching to a digital bank means that you will also say goodbye to such fees.

 The same goes for money transfers.
 Are you sending money to your loved ones back in your home country?
 If so, consider abandoning the classic bank transfers and switching to a money transfer app like Wise.
 You’ll end up paying lower fees and sending money at a better exchange rate.